dodoslavn/domain_blacklist/README.md

 ~~> chmod 755 /etc/unbound/blacklist/~~
 ~~> chown unbound:unbound 755 /etc/unbound/blacklist/~~
 ## Installation
-switch to "root" user (or use "sudo" in next steps)
+Switch to "root" user (or use "sudo" in next steps)
 > su - root

-move to some permanent folder, for example
+Move to some permanent folder, here is example
 > cd /opt/git/

-clone this git repository
+Clone this git repository
 > git clone https://github.com/dodoslavn/domain_blacklist.git

-modify service name of this script if you want editor ./conf/config.sh
+Modify service name of this script if you want
+> editor ./conf/config.sh

-run the installation script
+Run the installation script
 > ./scripts/install.sh

-start Unbound if it is not running
+Start Unbound if it is not running
 > systemctl start unbound

 ## Verification